greg-raven/grus/_posts/2020-06-25-granting-statehood-to-d-c-is-a-threat-to-our-constitutional-republic-and-the-2a.md

 ---
-title: 'Granting statehood to D.C. is a threat to our constitutional republic and the 2A'
+title: "Granting statehood to D.C. is a threat to our constitutional republic and the 2A"
 layout: post
 categories:
 - Letters